 Is Sleep Training Selfish?
 Ultimately, No.

-I think we’d all agree that our reasons for sleep training involve more than just our own wellbeing.
-Most of us sleep train for our spouses and partners, too – we recognize the toll that sleep deprivation is taking on them.
+I think we’d all agree that our reasons for sleep training involve more than just our own well-being.
+Most of us sleep train for our spouses and partners, too.
+We recognize the toll that sleep deprivation is taking on them.
 And, of course, we do it for our children, because we know that as long as they are waking too often at night, or taking too-short naps, they are not getting the rest they need for healthy development.
-And many of us know firsthand that our overly-tired children are simply too tired and cranky to enjoy each day – and that’s something that no parent wants for their child!
+Many of us know firsthand that our overly-tired children are simply too tired and cranky to enjoy each day.
+That’s something that no parent wants for their child!

 So, even if some of your motives for sleep training are technically “selfish”, in that they are focused on your needs, it’s likely you have other reasons for sleep training, too.

 And what about those “selfish” motives?
 Should you feel bad about them?
-In a word – NO. Taking care of yourself, while it may not be part of the “super-mom” myth, is in reality a very, very healthy practice.
+In a word – NO. Taking care of yourself, while it may not be part of the “super-mom” myth, is, in reality, a very, very healthy practice.
 If you are so busy taking care of everyone else in your family that you completely ignore your own needs, it won’t be long before you are too burnt out to be much use to anyone.
-Better to pay attention to yourself AND to your children and your partner – better to focus on meeting your own sleep needs AND on making sure that the other members of your family are rested.
+Better to pay attention to yourself AND to your children and your partner Balance means meeting your own sleep needs AND on making sure that the other members of your family are rested.